 In the ordinary course of our business, we collect and store sensitive data, including intellectual property, our proprietary business information and that of our suppliers, as well as personally identifiable information of clinical trial participants and employees.
 Similarly, our third-party providers possess certain of our sensitive data.
 The secure maintenance of this information is critical to our operations and business strategy.
 Despite our security measures, our information technology and infrastructure may be vulnerable to attacks by hackers or breached due to employee error, malfeasance or other disruptions.
 Any such breach could compromise our networks and the information stored there could be accessed, publicly disclosed, lost or stolen.
 The legislative and regulatory landscape for privacy and data protection continues to evolve, and there has been an increasing amount of focus on privacy and data protection issues with the potential to affect our business, including recently enacted laws in a majority of states requiring security breach notification.
 Thus, any access, disclosure or other loss of information, including our data being breached at our partners or third-party providers, could result in legal claims or proceedings and liability under laws that protect the privacy of personal information, disrupt our operations and damage our reputation, which could adversely affect our business.
-Although we are insured against such risks up to an annual aggregate limit, our cyber liability claim may prevent us from obtaining adequate cyber liability insurance in the future on commercially desirable or reasonable terms.
+Although we are insured against such risks up to an annual aggregate limit, our cyber liability insurance may be inadequate and may not fully cover the costs of any claim or any ultimate damages we might be required to pay.
+Any successful cyber liability claim may prevent us from obtaining adequate cyber liability insurance in the future on commercially desirable or reasonable terms.
 In addition, cyber liability coverage may cease to be available in sufficient amounts or at an acceptable cost.
-An inability to obtain sufficient cyber coverage at an acceptable cost or otherwise to protect against potential cyber liability claims could prevent or inhibit the development or commercialization of our products.
-A cyber liability claim could also significantly harm our reputat
+An inability to obtain sufficient cyber coverage at an acceptable cost or otherwise to protect against potential cyber li